RUBi-ZA/MD-TASK/README.md

 ```
 conda activate mdmtaskweb
 ```
-Scripts are located in the root directory of the project.
+ - Scripts are located in the src directory of the project.
 To run the scripts, ensure that the conda environment is activated.

-[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/RUBi-ZA/MD-TASK/mdmtask-dev?filepath=example%2Fmdmtaskweb_tutorial.ipynb)
+ - Example topology and (short) trajectory files are in the data folder
+ - Click on the binder logo for a tutorial of the command line [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/RUBi-ZA/MD-TASK/mdmtask-dev?filepath=example%2Fmdmtaskweb_tutorial.ipynb)